dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   ...
 ```

-As you can see by experimenting with `outline`, most HTML documents can be processed with only a few levels of recursion, but it’s not hard to construct pathological web pages that require extremely deep recursion.
+As you can see by experimenting with `outline`, most HTML documents can be processed with only a few levels of recursion, but it's not hard to construct pathological web pages that require extremely deep recursion.

 Many programming language implementations use a fixed-size function call stack; sizes from 64KB to 2MB are typical.
 Fixed-size stacks impose a limit on the depth of recursion, so one must be careful to avoid a *stack overflow* when traversing large data structures recursively; fixed-size stacks may even pose a security risk.
 In contrast, typical Go implementations use variable-size stacks that start small and grow as needed up to a limit on the order of a gigabyte.
 This lets us use recursion safely and without worrying about overflow.